robruiz/ws-audio-player-plugin/README.md

 ## Plugin Contents

-1. Gutenberg block that adds an audio player web component to a page
+1. Gutenberg "block" that adds an audio player web component to a page

 ## Example File Instructions